 Staff worked together and with other health and social care professionals to understand and meet the range and complexity of patients' needs and to assess and plan ongoing care and treatment.
 This included when patients moved between services, including when they were referred, or after they were discharged from hospital.
-Meetings took place with other health care professionals on a monthly basis when care plans were routinely reviewed and updated for patients with complex needs and those nearing end of life.
+For example, where a vulnerable patient was to be discharged from hospital, the practice notified the community matron who visited the patient in hospital and arranged a home care package in the community before discharge.
+If children and adults attended the accident and emergency department the practice recalled these patients in for a full review.